alosadagrande/tekton-dpdk/blog.md

     value: '$CADATA'
 ```

-The `EventListener` defines a list of triggers.
-Each trigger pairs a TriggerTemplate with a number of TriggerBindings.
-In this case, you only need one trigger that pairs your TriggerBinding with your TriggerTemplate.
+The [EventListener file](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/eventlistener.yaml) defines a list of triggers.
+Each trigger pairs a `TriggerTemplate` with a number of `TriggerBindings`.

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1